Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Art of the Dance

-While the fertilization process for hens and roosters isn’t as exciting or enjoyable as the sex we humans enjoy, these birds do get to have a little foreplay before they mate.
-Like most birds, when a rooster is ready to mate, a courtship dance takes place.
+Like most birds, when a rooster is ready to mate, a courtship dance may take place.
 These dances are done in hopes of the rooster using his beauty to catch the attention of his potential mate and make her willing to rub cloacas with him.

-During the seductive dance of the rooster, they will fan out their wings in a romantic gesture.
+During the seductive dance of the rooster, they will drag the wing further away from the hen in a romantic gesture.
 This is known as wing flicking or wing drag.
 While displaying how handsome he is and showing off his wing skills, the rooster will also offer his hen a bit of croaking as he approaches her.

 Once close to his feathered beauty, the rooster will then circle his lady with his wing held stiffly to his side.
 As he continues to circle his stiffened wing will quiver and shake in hopes of attracting his lady’s attention.
 If his quivering wing, croaking serenade, and beauty dance are enough, his hen will welcome his advances instead of running for a place to hide from his display.